An explanation of the 17 signs and symptoms of cancer

 11. Skin changes

-Asymmetry: One half of the mole or mark doesn't look like the other.
+- Asymmetry.
+One half of the mole or mark doesn't look like the other.

-Border: The edges are irregular or blurred.
+- Border.
+The edges are irregular or blurred.

-Diameter: It's larger than the size of a pencil eraser.
+- Diameter.
+It’s larger than the size of a pencil eraser.

-Evolving: This refers to any mole that grows, bleeds or otherwise changes over time.
+- Evolving.
+It grows, bleeds or otherwise changes over time.

 12. Pain that lasts